No matter how well you prepare, there are always certain job interview questions that catch you off guard.

 In the interview, explain how you are working to overcome this weakness.
-Employers value lifelong learners, so by talking about the improvements you are making you’ll show that you are solutions focused.
+Employers value lifelong learners, so give an example then talk about the improvements you are making to show that you are solutions focused.

 For example, “I have been afraid of public speaking for a long time, but I recently completed a Toastmasters course and gave a presentation last week to my boss, which I’m really proud of.
 I have another presentation scheduled for next week, and I’ve asked a trusted colleague to critique my delivery afterwards so I can continue to develop my skills in this area. ”

 While some people say this is an easy job interview question to answer, a large number of respondents said it’s so vague that they’re never sure where to start or what details to share.
 Often this is one of the first questions an interviewer will ask, which means it helps form their initial impression of you.
 It’s therefore crucial that you provide a good answer.

 By asking this question, an interviewer wants to know three things:

 So, to answer this question, talk about each of these three points.
 Start with a brief overview of your educational and professional background, ensuring you only include those that relate directly to the role.
 Then mention the relevant skills and expertise that make you suitable for this particular job, making sure to include a measurable example to support your claims.
 Finally, succinctly explain why you want this role, at this organisation.